TomasGomes02/SIRS/REPORT.md

     break;
 ```

-In the context of this project, we assessed that five tokens is sufficient for the purpose of this challenge, although this can be easily changed to any desired amount.
+In the context of this project, we assessed that five tokens is sufficient for our purpose, although this can be easily changed to any desired amount.
 A token is unique, meaning it can only be spent once.
 Each report submission consumes one token.
 The number of tokens a user has is tracked by an entry in the database associated to the userId:

 ```
 # Users database schema